rachel94/metaknowledge/metaknowledge/docs/index.rst

 metaknowledge
 =========================================
+*A Python3 package for doing computational research on knowledge*

 *metaknowledge* is a Python3_ package for doing computational research in bibliometrics, scientometrics, and network analysis.
 It can also be easily used to simplify the process of doing systematic reviews in any disciplinary context.

 *metaknowledge* reads a directory of plain text files containing meta-data on publications and citations, and writes to a variety of data structures that are suitable for longitudinal research, computational text analysis (e.g. topic models and burst analysis), Reference Publication Year Spectroscopy (RPYS), and network analysis (including multi-modal, multi-level, and dynamic).
 It handles large datasets (e.g. several million records) efficiently.